nygctech/PySeq2500/README.md

  hs.optics.move_em_in(True/False) True moves the emission filter into the light path, False moves it out.

- During hs.initializeInstruments, the excitation filters are homed to the block position and the emission filter is moved into the light path.
+ During hs.initializeInstruments(), the excitation filters are homed to the block position and the emission filter is moved into the light path.